 What to expect

-An affordable soundbar is a great way to enjoy more home-based television and film audio.
+An cheap soundbar is a great way to enjoy more home-based television and film audio experience.
 Flatscreen TVs have dominated the market since the late 1990s/early 2000s.

 While the viewing experience has improved tremendously, smaller televisions make it difficult to install speakers.
 Soundbars were designed to solve this problem.
 They are a compact, sleek speaker system that doesn’t distract from the flatscreen’s minimalist aesthetic.